Russian forces claim to take control over Lysychansk, Ukraine's last holdout in Luhansk region - KTVZ

 Video shared by Russian state news outlet Ria Novosti on Saturday purports to show residents installing he old Soviet Union flag at the Memorial to the Memory of the Fallen in Lysychansk.

-The Donetsk region military administration said Sunday that Russian forces continued shelling Slovyansk and Bakhmut, and that at least six people were killed in attacks during the night.
+The Donetsk region military administration said Sunday that Russian forces continued shelling Slovyansk and Bakhmut.

+At least six people have died and 15 were injured in Sloviansk on Sunday, according to Tetiana Tiurina, the head of the Public Information and Communication Department of Donetsk region.

+The city of Kramatorsk was also hit with three missile strikes Sunday morning but there were no casualties, according to Ukraine’s Donetsk Regional Military Administration.

 Ukrainian President Volodymyr Zelensky said the cities of the Luhansk region were “the epicenter” of the hostilities.
 In his nightly address on Saturday, Zelensky acknowledged that more than 2,600 Ukrainian cities and towns were under Russian control.